jQSfire125/my_blog/_posts/2020-05-01-bootcamp-research.markdown

 date:   2020-05-01 09:45:11 -0500
 categories: update
 ---
-I am on my 3rd week on CS50, and it is starting to get hard.
+I am on my third week on CS50, and it is starting to get hard.
 Recursion is really crazy.
-I am starting to think I am not as smart as I thought =p
+I am starting to think I am not as smart as I thought..

-Hats off to all computer scientists out there.
+#### Hats off to all computer scientists out there.

 On the easier side, I have been doing a bunch of Apple's Swift Playgrounds puzzles.
 I really like how engaging they make them.